I’ve been getting a lot of PR pitches lately and to save us both a lot of time and energy, I thought I’d post some DOs, DON’Ts and other sundry items.

 - Ads are relegated to the right hand column and are clearly marked as such.
 I do not allow covert advertising.

-- I sell ad space to food- or cooking-related sites for items that fit the “What I will blog about” category.
+- I sell ad space to food- or cooking-related sites for items or ad networks that fit the “What I will blog about” category.
 (See below.)

 - I do not sell keyword links.
 I give relevant links when appropriate to sites I think my readers will find useful.
 No money changes hands for this.
 Ever.

-- High-end luxury items: Sure I’d love a $5000 gas grill station complete with five burners, rotisserie and fish filleting station.
+- High-end luxury items: Sure I’d love a $5000 gas grill complete with five burners, rotisserie and fish filleting station.
 I’d also like a man-servant named Sven and cellulite-free thighs.
-My tagline eliminates such extravagant products.
+None of these things are likely to happen.

 - Processed foods: I make my own salad dressing, granola and ice cream.
 Think really hard before you hit “send”.

 - Miracle cures: I encourage a well-balanced diet complete with fruits, vegetables and chocolate.
-I do not promote wonder foods, health drinks or meal replacement options.
+I do not promote wonder supplements, health drink powderss or meal replacement options.

 I will blog about:

 - Local / in-season food: I’m not giving up my coffee or swearing off pineapples.
 I often cook with spices grown half way around the world.
 However, wherever possible I opt for local ingredients.
-Remember, I live in Canada, so if your product can grow here but doesn’t, it’s not a good fit.
+I live in Canada, so if your product can grow here but doesn’t, it’s not a good fit.
 (Translation: No fresh strawberry recipes in the dead of winter.)